flagpolejs/flagpole/docs/assertion-context.md

 ### screenshot(): Promise\<Buffer\>

 Takes a screenshot of that point in time.
-Currently this is only supported in a browser-based scenario.
+Currently this is only supported in a browser-based or an Appium scenario.
 The return value is a promise that resolves with a Buffer of the image bytes.

 ```typescript
 const screenshot = await context.screenshot();